 First, grab the reader's attention.
-If you lose the reader in the first few paragraphs -- or even sentences -- of the introduction, they will stop reading even before they've given your post a fair shake.
+If you lose the reader in the first few paragraphs — or even sentences — of the introduction, they'll stop reading (even before they've given your post a fair shake).
 You can do this in a number of ways: tell a story or a joke, be empathetic, or grip the reader with an interesting fact or statistic.

 7. Organize your content in an outline.

-Sometimes, blog posts can have an overwhelming amount of information -- for the reader and the writer.
-The trick is to organize the info so readers are not intimidated by the length or amount of content.
-The organization can take multiple forms -- sections, lists, tips, whatever's most appropriate.
+Sometimes, blog posts can have an overwhelming amount of information — for the reader and the writer.
+The trick is to organize the info in a way so readers aren't intimidated by length or amount of content.
+This organization can take multiple forms — sections, lists, tips — whatever's most appropriate.
 But it must be organized!

 Let's take a look at the post, "How to Use Snapchat: A Detailed Look Into HubSpot’s Snapchat Strategy."
-There is a lot of content in this post, so we broke it into a few different sections using the following headers: How to Setup Your Snapchat Account, Snaps vs. Stories: What's the Difference?, and How to Use Snapchat for Business.
-These sections are then separated into sub-sections that to go into more detail and also make the content easier to read.
+There's a lot of content in the piece, so it's broken up into a few sections using descriptive headers.
+The major sections are separated into subsections that go into more detail, making the content easier to read.

 To complete this step, all you really need to do is outline your post.
-That way, before you start writing, you know which points you want to cover, and the best order in which to do it.
-To make things even easier, you can also download and use our free blog post templates, which are pre-organized for five of the most common blog post types.
+This way, before you start writing, you'll know which points you want to cover and the best order to do so in.
+And to make things even easier, you can download and use our free blog post templates, which are pre-organized for six of the most common blogs.
 Just fill in the blanks!

 8. Write your blog post!

-The next step -- but not the last -- is actually writing the content.
-We couldn't forget about that, of course.
+The next step — but not the last — is actually writing the content.
+We can't forget about that, of course.

-Now that you have your outline/template, you're ready to fill in the blanks.
-Use your outline as a guide and be sure to expand on all of your points as needed.
-Write about what you already know, and if necessary, do additional research to gather more information, examples, and data to back up your points, providing proper attribution when incorporating external sources.
-Need help finding accurate and compelling data to use in your post?
-Check out this roundup of sources -- from Pew Research to Google Trends.
+Now that you have your outline or template, you're ready to fill in the blanks.
+Use your outline as a guide and expand on all points as needed.
+Write about what you already know, and if necessary, conduct additional research to gather more information, examples, and data to back up your points, while providing proper attribution when incorporating external sources.
+When you do, always try to find accurate and compelling data to use in your post.

-If you find you're having trouble stringing sentences together, you're not alone.
-Finding your "flow" can be really challenging for a lot of folks.
+If you're having trouble stringing sentences together, you're not alone.
+Finding your "flow" can be challenging for a lot of folks.
 Luckily, there are a ton of tools you can lean on to help you improve your writing.
 Here are a few to get you started:

 - Power Thesaurus: Stuck on a word?
-Power Thesaurus is a crowdsourced tool that provides users with a ton of alternative word choices from a community of writers.
+Power Thesaurus is a crowdsourced tool that provides users with a number of alternative word choices from a community of writers.

 - Cliché Finder: Feeling like your writing might be coming off a little cheesy?
 Identify instances where you can be more specific using this handy cliché tool.

-For a complete list of tools for improving your writing skills, check out this post.
+You can also refer to our complete list of tools for improving your writing skills.
 And if you're looking for more direction, the following resources are chock-full of valuable writing advice: